Conservation and restoration of panel paintings: Transferring panel paintings

 Transfer of panel paintings from an unstable panel to a new support is considered to be a delicate process.
-This process occurs when there has been a form of degradation in the original panel (possible causes include pest damage, burrowing, warping, or panel thinning).
-The transfer should be made to a similarly aged panel, made of the same wood type.
+This process occurs when there has been a form of degradation to the original panel, such as pest damage, burrowing, warping, or panel thinning.
+The transfer should be made to a similarly aged panel, made of the same type of wood.
 These transfers have become almost obsolete given advances in the conservation field, but were common in Italy into the 1950s.
 Early efforts to transfer panel paintings were unrefined and lead to distortions in the paintings, but in later years the technique became more refined.

 Drying

-The recommended procedure for panels submerged due to flooding is to exposure to a long drying process prior to any further conservation work.
-This process should not be rushed in order to prevent further damage to the panels.
+The recommended procedure for panels submerged due to flooding is a long drying process prior to any further conservation work.
+This process should not be rushed, in order to prevent further damage to the panels.